-- Explanation of the change: The requirement applies to containers for raw materials and ingredients; 1.12.1.1 requires the procedure to include a system that provides traceability information for materials, while this requirement refers to containers. - Guidance on evaluation of criteria: No additional guidance is required.
+- Explanation of the change: The requirement applies to containers for raw materials and ingredients; 1.12.1.1 requires that the procedure includes a system to provide traceability information for materials, while this requirement refers to containers. - Guidance on evaluation of criteria: No additional guidance is required.